 - Discover Grant: The Discover Grant is offered to students through the Office of Undergraduate Research through an annual application process.
 Students can apply for funding to support summer research opportunities.
 Students must have a project and mentor secured to be eligible for this funding.
 As the Office of Undergraduate Research receives a large number of funding requests through the Discover Grant, funding often ends up being able to cover bare-bones cost-of-living expenses if the student is staying in Rochester.

 - NIH/CDC Research Supplements to Promote Diversity in Health-Related Research: If you have an active NIH-funded project, you can submit a supplement to support one or more undergraduate researchers from underrepresented groups, individuals with disabilities, or individuals from disadvantaged backgrounds through the summer and/or through the academic year.
 These funds are limited to supporting students that are US citizens or permanent residents.
-See specifics on eligibility for students in this section of the document.
+For specifics on eligibility for students see the funding opportunity section of the NIH funding guide.

 - NSF REU supplement: If you have an active NSF-funded project, you can submit a supplement to support an undergraduate researcher through the summer and/or through the academic year.
 Funds from NSF are limited to supporting students that are US citizens.
-For additional information on the supplemental funding opportunity, see this document.
+For additional information on the supplemental funding opportunity, see the NSF REU Supplemental Funding Letter.

 - Research Presentation Award: Rochester undergraduate students presenting their research at academic conferences can apply for up to $500 for domestic travel or $1,000 for international travel.
 Please note that there is not funding available for a student to just attend a conference; he or she must be presenting.